Faoko1/cva6-genesys2-bringup/README.md

   - Use the search box in the “Add Configuration Memory Device” dialog to filter by “s25fl256”
   - Pick the variant ending in **0** that supports SPI x1, x2, and x4

+- **Process gets stuck on "Copying Boot Image Done"**
+  - Flash the sd card properly or use a different one.

 ---

 ## Suggestions / To-Do